flamingquaks/promptrek/gh-pages/user-guide/adapters.md

 **File Generation Behavior**:
 - **With `documents` field**: Generates one `.md` file per document using the document's `name` field
 - **Without `documents` field**: Generates a single `project.md` file containing the main `content`

+⚠️ **Important for Sync**: The `project.md` file has special meaning - it maps to the main `content` field during sync.
+Do not rename this file if you want bidirectional sync to work correctly.
+All other `.md` files in `.kiro/steering/` become `documents`.

 **Example Generated Files (.kiro/steering/)**:
 - With `documents`: Files named according to document `name` field (e.g., `architecture.md`, `api-conventions.md`)